 “Art is a lie that makes us realize the truth.“ Pablo Picasso

 We live in a culture in which the deliberate blurring of boundaries between the image and the imagined, between fact and fiction has actually achieved a certain artistic legitimacy in popular culture.
-Against this backdrop, the workshop wishes to engage in and encourage the exploration of fiction as a technique for creative production beyond disciplinary boundaries.
+Against this backdrop, the work wishes to engage in and encourage the exploration of fiction as a technique for creative production beyond disciplinary boundaries.

 Tastes and smells are the perception of chemicals in the air or in our food.
 Separate senses with their own receptor organs, taste and smell are nonetheless intimately entwined.